 A B Wilson Four-Motion-feed rather than cloth-feeding wheels

 The 1860 Gibbs chainstitch

-least five patent dates that pre-date this one,
+least five patent dates that pre-date his.
+This

-he may have been using other peoples patents under licence.
+is because he had to use (an pay for) other peoples patents under licence.
 One

 patent was as early as